bowheart/react-zedux/README.md

 A single root store is provided to all components | Many stores are provided at different points in the component hierarchy Global store(s) | Global and component-bound stores Various "state" and "dispatch" props are injected into the wrapped component | A single prop per store is injected into the wrapped component
-`mapStateToProps` and `mapDispatchToProps` | `mapStoresToProps`
+Bloated presentational components | Bloated container components `mapStateToProps` and `mapDispatchToProps` | `mapStoresToProps`

 Since Zedux stores are composable, each store will typically be much smaller than a Redux store.
 This makes it much more practical for individual components to interface with the store itself.

+Also worth noting, both React Redux and React Zedux bloat your code somewhere.
+React Redux bloats presentational component files a little more.
+React Zedux chooses to offload that bloat to the more sparse and data-capable container components.

 ### A full example